 IMPORTANT: Reinstatement of excluded entities and individuals is NOT an automatic process once the specified period of an exclusion ends.
 Most exclusions have a specific term length, often 5 years.
-At the end of your exclusion term, you MUST apply for reinstatement and receive authorize notice from the OIG that your request was granted.
+At the end of your OIG exclusion term, you MUST apply for reinstatement and receive authorize notice from the OIG that your request was granted.
 Only then will you be able to participate in all Federal healthcare programs (like Medicare and Medicaid).

-Excluded providers may begin the process of reinstatement 90 days before the end of the exclusion period.
+Excluded providers may begin the process of reinstatement 90 days before the end of the excluded period.
 Premature requests for reinstatement will not be considered, so be mindful of when you can apply.

 Here's the step by step process of applying for reinstatement: